amino-os/Amino.Run/docs/code_study/DMList.md

 Rather than defining *KeepInPlace* as a DM, I feel that it is better to define it as annotation on *Sapphire objects*.
 If a *Sapphire object* is declared as *KeepInPlace*, then no DM should move it.

 <span style="color:blue">Should *KeepInRegion* and *KeepOnDevice* properties declared declared on Sapphire objects, or DM     simplementations?</span>declared on

+Quinton:
+1. On failure, the DM needs to recreate the sapphire object.
+So even KeepInPlace needs to do this, on the same server where the original was.
+2. The DM associated with a Sapphire object (actually class) is in practise a kind of annotation (as discussed above).
+So for consistency we should use one mechanism for this, even for KeepInPlace.

 ## Caching